CD Luis Ángel Firpo: Golden generation

 In the 1988–89 season, the team hoisted the league title for the first time.
 The team finished third in the regular season, but the club nonetheless dismissed Argentinian coach Juan Quarterone before the playoffs.
-In his place, they hired former player Julio Escobar.
+In his place, they hired former player Chilean Julio Escobar.
 Escobar justified the club's faith by leading the team through the championship round and into the finals.
 Their match against Cojutepeque was drawn 2–2 after extra time, setting up a penalty shootout.
 Firpo prevailed 4–3, with Leonel Carcamo scoring the winning penalty.